One of the most important decisions your business can make is setting your prices. If the prices are too low, […]Read More »

 Bucket 1 - Bucket 3 = 22 - 16 = 6

 A score of 6 sounds meaningless, doesn’t it?

 It basically is, by itself.
 That’s why you need to measure your score against the industry.

-But still, the higher the score the better.
+But regardless of your industry or your score, the higher the score the better.

-If you are getting a negative number, it may be time to look for a new business.
-Or, time to hunker down and find out what is going on and start making your customers happy.
-In fact, analysts at a German manufacturing company found that for every 10% improvement in their NPS score, they realized a 7% increase in their revenue growth.
+Analysts at this German manufacturing company found that for every 10% improvement in their NPS score, they realized a 7% increase in their revenue growth.

 Coincidentally, they also found that their NPS scores spiked when their sales reps visited their dealers three times, and began to fall with more frequent visits.